-You always need to put yourself in your customer’s shoes, so you can please them appropriately.
-Doing this will give you a clear understanding of what your customers think about your service.
+You always need to put yourself in your customer’s shoes, so you can please them according to their expectations and needs.
+Doing this will give you a clear understanding of what your customers think about your service or product.
 Customer feedback is important and extremely valuable to all kinds of businesses these days.
-That’s because it will give you everything you need to know to adjust your strategies towards fulfilling your customer needs and expectations.
+That’s because it will give you everything you need to know to adjust your strategies and correct what it’s going wrong.

 What is customer feedback

-Feedback is information provided about the performance of a person, service or product.
-It could be good or bad and it expresses the particular feelings from the person who’s writing.
-Ideally, companies would use this info to improve their processes.
+Feedback is information provided about the performance of a person, service, or product.
+It could be good or bad and it expresses the particular feelings from the person who’s expressing it.
+Ideally, companies can use this information to improve their processes.
 Collecting customer feedback is possible in two ways: prompted and unprompted.

 When you call AT&T’s to solve a problem and in the end, you answer a custom survey with closed or open-ended questions, that’s a prompted feedback.
 Unprompted feedback is the one companies receive online from customer’s posts. usually from social media.
 Learn how to conduct the second one and you’ll get closer to know what your clients need and how well they can perceive your company.

-You need to ask for it.
+The first thing you need to do is ask for customer feedback.
 Let your customers know that you want their feedback.
 The type of question to be made will depend entirely on your goals.
 Usually, those goals revolve around three main objectives:

 - Locate recurring customer service issues with a negative impact on customers.

 - Investigate how customer satisfaction evolves over time

-- Find out product flaws, in order to improve them
+- Find out product flaws, to improve them

-NPS (Net Promoter Score) is a business tool in the form of an index.
-It ranks from -100 to 100 and it basically measures how willing customers to recommend a product or service.
-It’s highly praised to effectively measure customer satisfaction as well as customer’s loyalty.
+NPS is a business tool in the form of an index.
+It ranks from 1 to 10, and it measures how willing customers are to recommend a product or service.
+It’s highly praised to effectively measure customer satisfaction as well as customer loyalty.

-CSAT short for Customer Satisfaction and it will measure how your products are meeting or surpassing what your customers are expecting.
+CSAT is short for Customer Satisfaction and it will measure how your products are meeting or surpassing what your customers are expecting.